educatorplugin/ibeducator/readme.txt

 = 1.3.3 =
 * IMPORTANT security fix.
 This update fixes the issue where the lesson content was visible to unregistered visitors in the lessons rss/atom feed, the lessons archive and the search page.
 On the lessons archive and the search page it was visible only when the lesson didn't have the "more" tag (&lt;!--more--&gt;).
-* Please make sure to update the lessons' excerpts and add the more tag in appropriate places (please read http://educatorplugin.com/create-a-lesson/).
+* Please make sure to update the lessons' excerpts and add the more tag in appropriate places (please read the <a href="http://educatorplugin.com/create-a-lesson/">Create a Lesson</a> article).
 * Please apply this update as soon as possible.

 = 1.3.2 =